-Indiana has more than a dozen properties that could each potentially have three sportsbook “skins,” or unique/separate online brands, open for business.
+Indiana law allows for each sportsbook licensee to host up to three “skins,” or unique/separate online brands under its umbrella.
 In theory, we could see upwards of 40 online sportsbooks in the state, but if things develop as in New Jersey, there will be much fewer, but still many great options.

 The Latest Indiana News

 The D.C.
 Council's decision to sole-source its sports betting contract is under fire while IN's first mobile launch set for Oct.
 3.

 IGB's sports betting public-comment period ends Friday, and depending on what turns up, lawmakers could choose to revisit new law.